Juba-Amr/breast-cancer-CNN/README.md

 The repo contains:
 - `app/` folder with FastAPI logic
 - `Dockerfile` for image building
+- `breast_cancer_cnn_presentation.pdf` walks you throught all the steps and my thought process of creating the model and evaluating its performances
-- `notebooks/` to see the model creation steps
+- `notebooks/` where model creation and training took place

 ## 🛠️ Technologies & Tools